After two big chops, I'm committed to learning as much as I can about growing healthy natural hair.

 This might be a rather puzzling lesson from someone who’s been extracting tips from a glimpse into someone else’s natural hair journey—it’s your hair so do what feels right for you.
 Kat said that her favorite hair concoction was one that she made herself—a mixture of mustard seed oil and Jamaican black castor oil.

 As long as you are not actively doing something to derail your healthy hair journey, feel free to break the rules sometimes.
 Try washing your hair at a time that suits you best and mix oil combinations that you think will work for you.
-There are so many rules out there about what you should do to retain length, maintain lustre, and achieve your dream look.
+There are so many rules out there about what you should do to retain length, maintain luster, and achieve your dream look.
 Take the helpful stuff from those lists but don’t let them turn your hair journey into some boring replica.
 Like Kat, take ownership of this journey and enjoy the ride to achieving your natural hair goals.

 © 2020 Alundrah Sibanda